 Dharma Realm Buddhist University

-This project is a story of profound transformation: the conversion of a 65,000-square-foot historic hospital ward into a vibrant center for learning and spiritual practice for the Dharma Realm Buddhist University.6 Located within the City of Ten Thousand Buddhas, a 700-acre monastic community, the 1940s cast-concrete building was reimagined to serve a new and higher purpose.1 The design required a delicate and sensitive approach, inserting modern academic functions and advanced building systems into a historic structure while honoring its contemplative setting.
+This project is a story of transformation: the conversion of a 65,000-square-foot historic hospital ward into a vibrant center for learning and spiritual practice for the Dharma Realm Buddhist University.
+Located within the City of Ten Thousand Buddhas, a 700-acre monastic university, the 1940s cast-concrete building was reimagined to serve a new and higher purpose.
+The design required a delicate and sensitive approach, inserting modern academic functions and advanced building systems into a historic structure while honoring its contemplative setting.

-The renovated university building now houses classrooms, a student center, faculty offices, lecture and meditation halls, a central lobby, and a café.6 The project scope included a complete reconfiguration of interior spaces, ADA upgrades, and all-new building systems and finishes.
-A key sustainable feature was the careful refurbishment of the building's existing radiant ceiling heating system, upgrading it with a new, highly efficient hydronic system to provide comfort while conserving energy.1 The design's connection to the landscape was enhanced through a new ceremonial entry, informal seating areas, and two amphitheaters built into the surrounding hillside to serve as outdoor classrooms.6
+The renovated university building now houses classrooms, a student center, faculty offices, lecture and meditation halls, a central lobby, and a café.
+The project scope included a complete reconfiguration of interior spaces, ADA upgrades, and all-new building systems and finishes.
+A key sustainable feature was the careful refurbishment of the building's existing radiant ceiling heating system, upgrading it with a new, highly efficient hydronic system to provide comfort while conserving energy.
+The design's connection to the landscape was enhanced through a new ceremonial entry, informal seating areas, and two amphitheaters built into the surrounding hillside to serve as outdoor classrooms.

-Praxis's principal, Seth Dunn, served as Project Architect while at Siegel & Strain Architects, guiding the architectural transformation of this significant building.1 This project showcases a unique and valuable combination of expertise in adaptive reuse, historic preservation, and design for mission-driven, culturally specific clients.
-It demonstrates a nuanced understanding of how to create spaces that support both rigorous intellectual inquiry and deep contemplative practice, an approach that lies at the heart of the Praxis integrative design philosophy.
+Seth Dunn served as Project Architect while at Siegel & Strain Architects, guiding the architectural transformation of this significant building.
+This project showcases a unique and valuable combination of expertise in adaptive reuse, historic preservation, and design for mission-driven, culturally specific clients.
+Even the bats who called the abandoned hospital home, were carefully relocated prior to renovation.
+This project demonstrates a nuanced understanding of working with community groups in sensitve locations.